basileplus/Multiplier-FPGA/README.md

 - **Data Flow**:
   - Uses concurrent signal assignments to calculate sum and carry.
-- **Instantiation**: None.
-- **Process**: No processes used; purely combinational logic.

 #### Signals

 - Input: a, b (1-bit addends), cin (carry in)
 - Output: s (sum), cout (carry out)

-## Overall Architecture

-The project demonstrates a hierarchical design approach:

-1. The 4-bit Multiplier (Multiplieur) is the top-level entity, controlling the multiplication process.
-2. It uses a 4-bit Full Adder (FA4bits) for partial product addition.
-3. The 4-bit Full Adder is composed of four 1-bit Adders (TP1).

-This structure showcases different VHDL design techniques:

-- Use of processes for sequential logic (in the multiplier's FSM).
-- Component instantiation for structural design (in the 4-bit full adder).
-- Concurrent signal assignments for combinational logic (in the 1-bit adder).

-## Usage

-To use this design:

-1. Synthesize the VHDL code for your target FPGA or ASIC technology.
-2. Provide 4-bit inputs A and B to the multiplier.
-3. Control the multiplication process using the Start, Reset, and Clk signals.
-4. Read the 8-bit result from Res when Done is asserted.

-## Testing

-It is recommended to create a testbench to verify the functionality of each component individually and the entire multiplier system as a whole.
-The testbench should cover various input combinations and edge cases to ensure correct operation.